QBobWatson/ipe2tikz/README.md

 + Definition of the `ipe node` style, which sets the default anchor and removes inner and outer separation.

 + Arrow tip definitions for Ipe's arrows.
-Ipe's arrows look like certain standard TikZ arrows, but they behave rather differently with respect to line width, tip position, join style, etc.  The arrows defined in the `ipe` library behave almost exactly like Ipe's arrows.
+Ipe's arrows already look like certain standard TikZ arrows (`Stealth`, `Triangle`, etc.), but they behave rather differently with respect to line width, tip position, join style, etc.
+  The arrows defined in the `ipe` library behave almost exactly like Ipe's arrows.

 + Definitions of Ipe's marks (`circle`, `disk`, etc.) as TikZ `pic` commands.